zsxkib/replicate-clip-age-predictor/README.md

 # **CLIP Age Predictor 📸⏳**

-Welcome to the **CLIP Age Predictor**! 👋 This Python-based project is a reimagination of a prior implementation found at [replicate.com/andreasjansson/clip-age-predictor](https://replicate.com/andreasjansson/clip-age-predictor).
-Due to some compatibility issues, we took the baton and brought it to the finish line, ensuring it's up-to-date with the latest libraries and frameworks. 👩‍💻
+Welcome to the **CLIP Age Predictor**! 👋 This project is a reimagination of a prior implementation of [clip-age-predictor by Andreas Jansson](https://replicate.com/andreasjansson/clip-age-predictor).
+Due to some compatibility issues, we've updated it to work ensuring it's up-to-date with the latest libraries and frameworks. 👩‍💻

 We no longer get the error:<br>
 """<br>
 😵 *Uh oh!
 This model can't be run on Replicate because it was built with a version of Cog that is no longer supported.
 Consider opening an issue on the model's GitHub repository to see if it can be updated to use a recent version of Cog.
 If you need any help, please hop into our Discord channel or email us about it.*<br>
 """

+**Just upload a picture and hit `"Submit"`!** 📸

 ## What Does This Code Do? 🧐